t97lee/VapourPressureGraph/README.md

 # Graphing Vapour Pressure as a Function of Temperature
 Generating graphs of vapour pressure vs. tempearture graphs using Antoine's equation.
-The app can be viewed here: https://share.streamlit.io/thomaslee01/vapourpressuregraph and was developed using Python for the backend, [Streamlit](https://streamlit.io/) for the front end and [Bokeh](https://bokeh.org/) for the graph generations.
+The app can be viewed [here](https://share.streamlit.io/thomaslee01/vapourpressuregraph) and was developed using Python for the backend, [Streamlit](https://streamlit.io/) for the front end and [Bokeh](https://bokeh.org/) for the graph generations.
 There still may be a few bugs that made it past me but so far everything is working okay.

 ## Installation